 Getting to a state that represents proper omnichannel functionality and not multichannel systems can confuse some brands.
 Multichannel brands might make the excuse that having multiple channels is enough to be classified as omnichannel.
 Still, it’s the interactions that take place between their channels that define whether or not the service is “omnichannel.”

 To elaborate, traditionally, communicating with your customer involved the simple usage of a single channel.
 Normally, this was the use of a voice landline or phone.
-Over time, websites became more popular, and communicating via email/website-level infrastructures was gaining usage.
+However, over time, websites became more popular, and communicating via email/website-level infrastructures gained usage.

 Now that we’re in 2021, most brands have opted to use live-chat services directly integrated into their websites.
 While this functions well, it is not exactly getting the bigger picture… in fact, many of the live chat systems fall short on delivering an interface that makes sense on a mobile device (ironically).

 So… what exactly does it take to blend all of these channels and become a truly omnichannel service provider?
 Does the contact center need to be enhanced explicitly in some specific way?
 In essence, the answer to these questions is yes, but let’s dive into more specifics!

 First, let’s define what it means to be omnichannel; what exactly is the omnichannel experience?
 When a brand operates multiply unified, panoramic, integrated to track data and learn from that data, it gives agents the ability to switch to real omnichannel functionality readily.